skip to content

 • No felony convictions in the previous five years

-• There is no evidence of a more serious offense, such trafficking or intent to sell drugs
+• There is no evidence of a more serious offense, such as trafficking or intent to sell drugs

 Back to Top

-What Are Common Drug Crimes in California?
+What Are Common Drug Crimes in San Diego?

 • Possession.
-An individual has been charged for "possessing" a controlled substance, which can include illegal drugs like cocaine, or having prescription drugs without a valid prescription.
+An individual has been charged for "possessing" a controlled substance, which can include illegal drugs like cocaine or having prescription drugs without a valid prescription.

 • Under the Influence.
-Many people believe that they cannot be charged with a crime if they are simply under the influence of an illegal drug, but have none on their person or in their home.
+Many people believe that they cannot be charged with a crime if they are simply under the influence of an illegal drug but have none on their person or in their home.
 This is not true.
 Being under the influence of a drug is a type of possession and can be prosecuted under the law.
 The most common drugs related to this type of charge are methamphetamine, cocaine, heroin, and ecstasy.

 • Possession of drug paraphernalia.
 Drug paraphernalia are tools or instruments that are used to consume illegal drugs.
 The most common paraphernalia include hypodermic needles, pipes, bongs, torches, spoons, and syringes.
 Charges for possession of drug paraphernalia typically accompany other drug charges.